-- Section 1.2.8, "Understanding the Contents of SOA Composite Applications" - Oracle Fusion Middleware Developer's Guide for Oracle SOA Suite for details about business events
+- Section 1.2.8, "Understanding the Contents of SOA Composite Applications" - Oracle Fusion Middleware Developer's Guide for Oracle SOA Suite for details about business events this page to view all subscriptions to business events.
+This page also enables you to manage event subscriptions by database agents.
+Service component subscriptions are created in Oracle JDeveloper during design time and cannot be modified in Oracle Enterprise Manager Fusion Middleware Control Console.

-32.3 Managing Business Event Subscribers
+35.3 Managing Business Event Subscribers

 You can also create, edit, and delete existing database subscriptions.
 When a business event is published, service components and database agents can subscribe to it.
-Use this page to view all subscriptions to business events.
-This page also enables you to manage event subscriptions by database agents.
-Service component subscriptions are created in Oracle JDeveloper during design time and cannot be modified in Oracle Enterprise Manager Fusion Middleware Control Console.
+Use

-Note: If your SOA composite application includes a business event subscription, and you deploy different revisions of the composite, all event subscriptions from all revisions of the composite are active and receive messages.
-To receive the event with the latest revision of the composite only, it is recommended that you retire all previous revisions of the composite.
+- If your SOA composite application includes a business event subscription, and you deploy different revisions of the composite, all event subscriptions from all revisions of the composite are active and receive messages.
+To receive the event with the latest revision of the composite only, it is recommended that you retire all previous revisions of the composite. - A BPEL component in a retired SOA composite application cannot receive a business event, even if the event is associated with a noninitiating receive activity of the BPEL process.